Notorious Female Jewel Thief Is Getting The Blockbuster Treatment

 Doris Payne has long been one of those larger than life, colorful characters who cried out for the silver screen biopic treatment.
 It’s about time it actually got greenlit.
 She’s a badass scamming legend and I can’t wait to see @TessaThompson_x bring her story to fruition.? pic.twitter.com/XOEVHUR91h— TriniPrincess (@TriniPrincess) February 13, 2018

-"I don't have any regrets about stealing jewelry," Payne says in the documentary's trailer (below).
+"I don't have any regrets about stealing jewellery," Payne says in the documentary's trailer (below).
 "I regret getting caught."

 We can't wait to see how Thompson brings this unapologetic hustler to life on the big screen.